Virginia’s Medical Assessment and Screening Guidelines

 Virginia has a protocol, established in 2018 by the Department of Behavioral Health and Developmental Services, that standardizes the Medical Assessment and Screening process for psychiatric admissions from emergency departments.
 The protocol serves two key purposes:

-Reinforces state law allowing for Doc-to-Doc consultation between an Emergency Physician in the ED where a psychiatric patient is taken and the admitting Psychiatrist at any private hospital, state hospital, or crisis stabilization unit
+• Reinforces state law allowing for Provider-to-Provider consultation between an Emergency Physician or Advanced Practice Providers (APPs) in the ED where a psychiatric patient is taken and the admitting Psychiatrist at any private hospital, state hospital, or crisis stabilization unit

 Read the 2018 Joint Memorandum and get more information on the guidelines.
 These were developed over two years by a workgroup with representatives from DBHDS, VACEP, and the Virginia Hospital & Healthcare Association (VHHA).
 In addition, feedback was sought from multiple behavioral health stakeholders throughout Virginia, including the Virginia Association of Community Services Boards.